jstonge/modeling-comp-transition/src/index.md

 With a lower k value, we find that decrease in cost is less steep.
 At `k=10`, we get that _p/n = 0.5_ some people stil fail to learn to code, and not everybody fail  when there is no programmer around.

-If we run the model, with the following set of parameters and the above cost function, for different initial conditions
+If we run the model, with the following set of parameters and the above cost function, for different initial conditions (with more or less programmers to start with, here we let run for 10 000 steps):

 ```
 μ   νn   νp   α    β    k    x0   K  max1 max2 ic  is_temporal